-Bedwetting alarms are available for hire.
+Bedwetting alarms are available for hire or can be purchased.
 A rubber mat is placed in the bed under where the child's bottom will be, and is connected by a wire to a box with a battery-powered alarm bell.
-Some pads are smaller and can be fixed directly to your child's skin.
+Others have a smaller sensor that attaches to a child's underwear.
 These systems operate at low voltage and there is no risk to your child.

 Most children with bedwetting do not need to take medication, but there are some occasions when it can be useful.
 Your doctor can advise you if this treatment is suitable for your child.